MC-Madhuchandan/ABAP-Project/CDS Entities.md

   *if it generates one HANA View(CDS) & one DDIC View Activation Time was more *in earlier cds views a view have 3 names -- file name , cds name , ddic name , CDS entity has simplified and have only one name
-2. Automatic Client Handling (Earlier Annotations was used) 3.Strict Syntax & Annotation Check
+2. Automatic Client Handling (Earlier Annotations was used)
+3. Strict Syntax & Annotation Check
-4.SAP Improved runtime engine for entities to make run faster
+4. SAP Improved runtime engine for entities to make run faster
 5. New Functionalities Introduced ( Regex, Replace, New, Except, Intersect )
 6. Client field is not allowed (As automatic client handling introduced)